rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 node would require to allow having nodes that are not supposed to belong to the declared section.
 Consequently, the type-1 definition of an ordered tree would have to be inconsistent with the type-1 definition of an unordered tree.

-**DEFINITION**
-By default, a type-1 section contains all descendants of its sectioning node.

 <!-- ======================================================================= -->
 ## reduced sequence (1)